The Director's Welcome

 But forensics does so much more than that.

 It gives students an opportunity to share their experiences.
 Forensics is a forum that exposes participants to diverse perspectives and ultimately, encourages the recognition of our shared humanity.
-For this reason, students in the activity are not only impressive in job interviews, but also tend to be more engaged in social issues civic life.
+For this reason, students in the activity are not only impressive in job interviews, but also tend to be more engaged in social issues and civic life.

 Our students are not only leaders in forensics, they are also leaders in our campus community.
-Our diverse team of 48 individuals represent 16 states and 18 different majors.
+Our diverse team of 34 individuals represent 11 states and 18 different majors.
 Team members serve the university in a variety of capacities.
 Current team members work as official university ambassadors, hold positions in our Student Government Association, and several members serve on the Dean’s Council of Students.